1942 Facts, Fun Trivia and History

-Pinball machines were banned in NYC from 1942-1976 as lawmakers considered them luck-based, similar to gambling, and were ‘stealing’ money from kids.
+Pinball machines were banned in NYC from 1942 to 1976 as lawmakers considered them luck-based, similar to gambling, and were ‘stealing’ money from kids.

 Bing Crosby’s recording of White Christmas was so popular that he had to re-record it in 1947 using the same musicians and backup singers in the 1942 original master because it had become damaged due to its frequent use.
 There was no digital recording in the 1940s.

-The Battle of Los Angeles: In February 1942, unknown objects were reportedly seen over the city of Los Angeles.
+The Battle of Los Angeles: In February 1942, unknown objects were reportedly seen over Los Angeles.
 A nearby artillery brigade fired over 1400 rounds into the skies over the city in response.

 Hoagy Carmichael’s 1942 song I’m a Cranky Old Yank in a Clanky Old Tank on the Streets of Yokohama with My Honolulu Mama Doin’ Those Beat-o, Beat-o Flat-On-My-Seat-o, Hirohito Blues arguably holds the world record for the longest song title.

-Bambi and Bambi II hold the record for the longest gap in between movie sequels, the first being released in 1942, the second being released 64 years later in 2006.
+Bambi and Bambi II hold the record for the longest gap between movie sequels, the first being released in 1942 and the second being released 64 years later in 2006.